mike-engel/bkmrkd/README.md

 ## assumptons

 1. You have node.js >= 6 installed
+2. You have npm >= 5 installed
-2. You either have postgres running, or have docker-compose installed
+3. You either have postgres running, or have docker-compose installed

 ## running bkmrkd